Browse Definitions :

 5G service types -- high-level categories of network slice architecture -- that use slicing for differential handling of traffic include the following:

 • Enhanced Mobile Broadband, or eMBB, provides mobile data access in one of three ways: to dense collections of users, to highly mobile users and to users spread over wide areas.
-It relies on features such as large arrays of multiple input, multiple output (MIMO) antennas and the combination of spectra starting with conventional 4G wavelengths and stretching into the millimeter band.
+It relies on features such as large arrays of multiple input, multiple output (MIMO) antennas and the combination of spectra, starting with conventional 4G wavelengths and stretching into the millimeter band.

 • Massive Machine-Type Communications, or mMTC, services are built to serve massive numbers of devices in a small area with the expectation that they generate little data (about tens of bytes per second) and can tolerate high latency (up to 10 seconds on a round trip).
-Further, the specifications require that sending and receiving data requires little power so that devices can have long battery lives.
-On a related note, the 5G New Radio spec calls for support of 1 million devices in 1 square kilometer.
+Further, the specifications require that sending and receiving data require little power so that devices can have long battery lives.
+On a related note, the 5G New Radio specification calls for support of 1 million devices in 1 square kilometer.

-5G network slicing architecture
+network slicing in 5G

 Benefits of network slicing

-For service providers, slicing in combination with virtual network functions is the key to "just right" services.
-Namely, on a base of generic wireless infrastructure and general-purpose compute and storage resources, service providers provision only as much capacity for specialized services as is required to meet the needs of paying customers.
+For service providers, slicing -- in combination with virtual network functions -- is the key to "just right" services.
+Namely, on a base of generic wireless infrastructure and general-purpose compute and storage resources, service providers provision only as much capacity for specialized network services as is required to meet the needs of paying customers.
 Using built-in capabilities to slice capacity and using all virtual service platforms also mean that even complex and unique customer environments can be spun up in a short time.

 Network slicing use cases

 • Real-time performance.
 A company depending on a 5G network for autonomous vehicle management might contract for a mobile network slice with latencies under 5 ms and stringent guarantees of packet delivery on the minimum throughput required to ensure responsive control.
-The provider would use URLLC functionality to guarantee the slice on the lowest-latency equipment and paths between vehicles and cloud or edge resources and reserve enough capacity to meet the throughput target.
+The provider uses URLLC functionality to guarantee the slice on the lowest-latency equipment and paths between vehicles and cloud or edge resources and reserve enough capacity to meet the throughput target.

 Business and enterprise possibilities

-Enterprises and smaller businesses find slicing an attractive option on their own networks, for both performance and security management, hence the rapid rise of SD-WAN and network segmentation technologies.
-As 5G networks continue to mature and spread, slicing increases the utility of a wireless WAN (WWAN) and an enterprise wireless LAN (WLAN):
+Enterprises and smaller businesses find slicing an attractive option on their own networks for both performance and security management, hence the rapid rise of SD-WAN and network segmentation technologies.

-This was last updated in May 2022
+This was last updated in January 2024

 Continue Reading About network slicing